 There are three critical things that you must not do when you respond to an outdoor gas leak:

-- Do NOT operate any gas valves other than those on service meters and gas appliance supply lines.
-After the leak source has been detected, a LG&E and KU representative will turn off the gas, using a shutoff valve on the gas main or lateral.
+- Do NOT operate any shutoff valves other than those on gas service meters and appliance supply lines.
+After the leak source has been detected, a representative from LG&E and KU or the local gas pipeline operator will turn off the gas, using a shutoff valve on the gas main or lateral.
 Never operate these valves.
-If necessary, you may close shutoff valves on the pipes coming out of the ground before gas service meters or shutoff valves on appliance supply lines.
-You must inform LG&E and KU of any gas valve you have closed and its precise location.
+If necessary, you may close shutoff valves on the pipes coming out of the ground before service meters or shutoff valves on appliance supply lines, provided it is safe to do so.
+You must inform LG&E and KU of any valve you have closed and its precise location.

 - Do NOT spray water into gas lines.
 If the water pressure is greater than the gas pressure, you could flood the gas piping.
 This could knock out pilot lights and lead to a serious gas accumulation problem downstream.